Green Cards and Lawful Permanent Residence in the U.S.

 Each green card category has specific steps that an individual must follow.
 A non-citizen can apply for a green card through a number of methods, including the following:

-- Sponsorship by a family member: A U.S. citizen may sponsor a spouse or unmarried child who is under 21 years old for an immediate green card.
-The government also issues a limited number of green cards for older or married children.
+- Sponsorship by a family member: A U.S. citizen may sponsor a spouse, a parent, or an unmarried child who is under 21 years old for an immediate green card.
+The government also issues a limited number of green cards for older or married children and siblings.
 However, these visas are typically much harder to obtain because their recipients are a lower priority than minor children.

 - Sponsorship by an employer: It is possible for an individual to be sponsored by a company that demonstrates the foreign national has the requisite skills needed for the job and that the company will pay the employee a salary that is considered the “prevailing wage” for that type of work.
 In other words, the sponsorship should not adversely affect market wages in the U.S. Individuals of extraordinary ability may sometimes self-petition for green cards.